QuantumRaC/Cybersec-Archive/notes/linux_notes.md

 - `ssh`
   - e.g. `ssh racc@10.10.10.10` logs in as user racc with target IP using [SSH](network_notes.md#ssh-secure-shell)
   - runs on **port 22**
+  - `ssh hostname` if username is same as logged-in username
+  - argument `-X` required to support running graphical interfaces

 - `telnet`
   - see [Telnet](network_notes.md#telnet)